The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 Mischa Herbrand

-• a product is to be brought to market as quickly as possible
+1. A product is to be brought to market as quickly as possible using a concierge approach.

-• a product idea is to be tested on real people before a large budget is allocated for the full development of the product
+2. A product idea is to be tested on real people before a large budget is allocated for the full development of the product, using a Dropbox approach.

-• to find out what works and what doesn't work with the target audience
+3. The MVP determines what works and doesn't work with the target audience and ensures that it includes enough features.

-Before you start, you should definitely make sure that your MVP is actually in line with the company's goals.
+Before you start, you should definitely make sure that your MVP aligns with the company's goals.
 Some concrete questions to consider in advance are:

-• does the company have sufficient resources to develop an MVP?
+4. Does the company have sufficient resources to develop an MVP with enough features?

 And the final question should always be: is now the right time to develop an MVP?

-Can you answer all the above questions positively, and do you know exactly which problem of the user persona the MVP is supposed to solve?
+Can you answer all the above questions positively, and do you know exactly which issue of the user persona the MVP is supposed to solve?
 Do you know how your MVP should differ from those of your competitors?
-Then there is nothing stopping you from developing your Minimum Viable Product, i.e. your product in its beta version.
+Then nothing stops you from developing your Minimum Viable Product, i.e., your product in its beta version.

 How does the Minimum Viable Product (MVP) become a Minimum Marketable Product (MMP)?